About Erica Murphy

 I was bored to death with my own performance — that quiet, soul-sucking, “is this it?” cocktail of guilt, resentment, stress, and obligation that slowly kills off your aliveness one checklist at a time.

-Jk.
-I did the opposite of that.
 I burned it all down 😆

-Packed my shit, drained my savings, and flew back home to New Orleans with no plan except no more of that shit.
+Packed my shit, drained my savings, and flew back home to New Orleans with no plan except: no more of that shit.

 Because when the noise stopped, I had to sit with all the versions of me I’d built to survive — the one who chased gold stars, the one who performed competency, the one who thought control equaled safety.